 At Hoge Partners, PLLC, our attorneys have extensive experience helping divorcing Kentucky couples with asset division.
-With three decades of combined experience, we understand the challenges associated with complex divorces.
+With four decades of combined experience, we understand the challenges associated with complex divorces.

 We have helped individuals properly ascertain marital property, including hidden assets.
 Whether you own a business that has been in your family for generations, recently received an inheritance you with to protect, or have concerns about the investment properties, we can offer the guidance and advocacy you need during your divorce.